USACE-Cloud-Compute/cloudcompute/docs/PAYLOAD.md

 Plugins can optionally use a payload.
-A payload is a file created by container compute that describes the variable parameters, inputs, outputs, and actions a compute plugin can perform.
+A payload is a file created by cloud compute that describes the variable parameters, inputs, outputs, and actions a compute plugin can perform.

 ![alt text](plugin-life-cycle.png "Plugin Life Cycle")